timglabisch/code_of_conduct/README.md

 Every violation note is limited to just this statement:
 ;i-feel-bad-and-coc-saves-me;[E-MAIL OF THE COLLABORATOR YOU FEEL ATTACKED BY];

-A violation note *MUST NOT* contain ANY kind of statement why you feel that this is a violation.
+Violation notes *MUST NOT* contain ANY kind of explanations about the violation.

 For non supervisors:
 Every violation note *MUST* come with an E-Mail (at least 12h after adding the violation note) to coc@[project.org].
+The E-Mail *MUST* at least contain:
+- Link to the violation
-This E-Mail *MUST* contain a personal explanation why you feel that is a violation against the coc and why you're affected by this.
+- Explanation why YOU feel that this is a violation.
+- Explanation why YOU are affected by this violation.

-By sending the E-Mail you agree that this explanation can be shared with the attacker and the community.
+By sending the E-Mail you agree that a supervisor *CAN* (*NOT MUST*) contact you.
+Every supervisor *IS ALLOWED* to share your explanation with the attacker and the community.

 ## Rules